Matangini Hazra: Early life

 Not much is known of her early life apart from that she was born in a Bengali Mahishya family of village Hogla, near Tamluk on 19 October, 1870, and that because she was the daughter of a poor peasant, she did not receive a formal education.
-She was married early (at the age of 12) and her husband name Trilochan Hazra and she became widowed at the age of eighteen without bearing any offspring.
+She married Trilochan Hazra when she was twelve and was widowed at the age of eighteen without children.
 Her father-in-law's village was Alinan, of Tamluk thana.

 Participation in the freedom movement

 Matangini Hazra became actively interested in the Indian independence movement as a Gandhian.
 A notable feature of the freedom struggle in Midnapore was the participation of women.
 In 1930, she took part in the Civil Disobedience movement and was arrested for breaking the Salt Act.
 She was promptly released, but then participated in the 'Chowkidari Tax Bandha' (abolition of chowkidari tax) movement and while marching towards the court building chanting slogan to protest against the illegal constitution of a court by the governor to punish those who participated in the movement, Matangini was arrested again.
 She was sentenced to six months imprisonment and sent to Baharampur jail.
 Again, she was incarcerated for six months at Baharampur.
 After being released, she became an active member of the Indian National Congress and took to spinning her own Khadi.
 In 1933, she attended the subdivisional Congress conference at Serampore and was injured in the ensuing baton charge by the police.